jclouds/code-review-dashboard/README.md

 Configuration
 -------------

-The dashboard is configured in the `config.py` file.
+The dashboard internals are configured in the `config.py` file and the corresponding file in the `plugins` directory.
 Feel free to edit and adapt it to your needs.

 Running
 -------